GreenswayAB/BIRDS/README.md

 ### A set of tools for Biodiversity Informatics in R
 This is the Biodiversity Information Review and Decision Support package for R!

-This repository hosts an R package that is being developed for systemizing biodiversity data review in order to evaluate whether a set of species observation data is fit-for-use and help take decisions upon its use of for further analysis.
+This repository hosts an R package that is being developed for systematizing biodiversity data review in order to evaluate whether a set of species observation data is fit-for-use and help take decisions upon its use of for further analysis.

-The `BIRDS` package provides a set of tools to review biodiversity data in order to understand data quality in terms of completeness, and the data generation process (i.e. the observers’ sampling behaviour).
+The `BIRDS` package provides a set of tools to review biodiversity data in order to understand data quality in terms of completeness, and the data generation process (i.e. the observers’ sampling behavior).
 The `BIRDS` package provides a systematic approach to evaluate biodiversity data – to enhance reproducibility and facilitate the review of data.
 The `BIRDS` package intends to provide the data user with knowledge about sampling effort (amount of effort expended during an event)